 The Journal of CESaRE was legally incorporated in 2017 and aims to create a centralised platform for Caribbean and international citizens to access Caribbean-based research on the Environmental Sciences and Renewable Energy.
 The team works closely with regional leading organizations and research bodies to create open-access publications and innovative products to spread information.

 The Journal is jointly run by Masaō and three other passionate environmentalists, Stephanie Gittens, Micheal de Souza and Sasha Jattansingh, who work assiduously to make CESaRE the region’s leading house of academia and industry knowledge sharing.

 Since their incorporation in 2017, CESaRE has made many strides in the world of academic publishing and online communications, opening closed-access research in the region.
 If you are interested in learning more about environmental or energy issues and research in the region then CESaRE is the place to start!
 They have successfully launched their Peer- Reviewed Academic Journal, CESaRE Impacts (an environmental magazine series), CESaRE Minute Briefs (1-minute educational videos), CESaRE Webinar Series and CESaRE Voices (a podcast series).
 CESaRE is not stopping there, the organisation continues to grow and has many products and services in the works to continue transforming research dissemination in the region.

 Don’t just take my word for it check out their latest podcast episode on Podbean discussing Coronavirus and Caribbean Resilience and decide for yourself.

-Episode 7 – Coronavirus and Caribbean Resilience – CESaRE Voices
+Episode 17 – The Loss and Damage Fund – CESaRE Voices